dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 * Clear tracking of how features were generated
 * Automated confidence intervals for data quality (input) and predictions (output)
 * Automated model re-training and validation
-* Feature store for data reuse and reproducability
+* Feature store for data reuse and reproducibility
 * Ability to track model drift over time (e.g. continuous validation after deployment)

 <!-- ---------------------------------------------------------------------- -->
 <h2 class="section-heading" id="canvas">Machine Learning Canvas</h2>

 It's worth remembering that not all models need to be productionised.
-Before going down this path hopefully you've determined that the value from productionising a model is greater that the cost of productionising and the associated ongoing system maintenance.
+Before going down this path hopefully you've determined that the value from productionising a model is greater than the cost of productionising and the associated ongoing system maintenance.

 The <a href="https://www.ownml.co/machine-learning-canvas">Machine Learning Canvas</a> (adapted from the popular <a href="https://leanstack.com/lean-canvas">Lean Canvas</a>) identifies requirements, problems and scope of an ML model and is useful to get all parties on the same page early in an ML project.